 The challenge going forward is to set aside our personal agendas and move toward a common goal for all preppers.
 I know from reading your comments that there are plenty of you set to lead and an equal number set to follow with gumption and gusto.
 Everyone is important.

 Now it is your turn.
 Let us continue brainstorm together; comments are open.

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Bargain Bin: Below you will find links to some personal and BDS reader favorites and items from the Amazon Top 10.
+Below you will find to some personal and BDS reader favorites and items.

 Note: the price can vary by color so if you are not particular, scroll through the colors and safe a couple of bucks.

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2oz. making it perfect for the prepper.
 There is also a larger sized LifeStraw Family currently available with free shipping.